When asbestos is suspected, it’s important to get an answer quickly.

 - Dispersion Staining (DS) techniques

-The result: a definitive answer, on the same day if required, backing by Airsafe’s unbeatable experience and reputation.
+The result: a definitive answer, backed by Airsafe’s unbeatable experience and reputation.

 Airsafe is NATA Accredited for Sample Identification for Asbestos.